 Carvalho et al. (2009) evaluated 2,073 cases of child violence in the city of Salvador-BA, which were reported to the police station specialized in the repression of crimes against children and adolescents in the municipality.
-The cases analyzed were recorded between 1997 and 1999.
+The cases analyzed were registered between the years 1997 and 1999.
 The sampling process was based on a statistical draw (Epi-Info, v.
-1.01, 2000) carried out through a sample record of occurrences per month.
-Seventy-five records were selected monthly for the analysis that corresponded to the prerequisites.
-Sociodemographic and physical data of victims, aggressors, and whistleblowers were evaluated in these records.
+1.01, 2000) carried out through a sampling register of occurrences per month.
+Every month, 75 records that matched the prerequisites were selected for analysis.

+In these records, sociodemographic and physical data of the victims, aggressors, and complainants were evaluated.
 Physical abuse (64.7%) was the most frequent.
-Body injuries occurred in (22.2%) of the cases, most of them concentrated in the head and neck region (65.3%).
+Bodily injuries occurred in (22.2%) of the cases, most of them concentrated in the head and neck region (65.3%).
 Among all manifestations of violence, except physical violence, the female gender was the most affected (56.1%).
-The age subgroup from 11 to 15 years was the most affected, with 45.1% of the total cases, followed by adolescents aged 16 to 18 years (29.3%).
-There was intense male participation among the aggressors (71.8%).
-Complaints were made in most cases by the victim's parents (72.9%).
-No complaints were made by health professionals, reflecting a greater need for their commitment to the problem (CARVALHO et al, 2009).
+The age subgroup of 11 to 15 years was the most affected, with 45.1% of the total cases, followed by adolescents from 16 to 18 years (29.3%).
+There was an intense participation of males among the aggressors (71.8%).
+The reports were made in most cases by the parents of the victim (72.9%).
+No reports were made by health professionals, reflecting a greater need for their involvement in the problem (CARVALHO et al, 2009).

-The cross-sectional and descriptive study coordinated by Martins and De Mello Jorge (2009) on physical violence against children under 15 years of age, which occurred in 2006, analyzed the notifications registered in the Tutelary Councils of Londrina-PR and services for children and adolescents victimized in the municipality (Sentinel Program of the City Hall of Londrina and Extension Project Of Eye In the Future).
-There were 479 cases of violence by bodily force and 9 by other means (7 by instruments, 1 by a sharp object, and 1 by corrosive substance).
-In the first, female victims prevailed (53.4%), with higher risk at the age of six years (coefficient of violence of 12.2 per 1,000).
+The cross-sectional and descriptive study coordinated by Martins and De Mello Jorge (2009) about physical violence against minors under 15 years old, which occurred in 2006, analyzed the notifications recorded in the Guardianship Councils of Londrina-PR and services for children and adolescents victimized in the city (Sentinel Program of the Londrina City Hall and De Olho No Futuro Extension Project).
+There were 479 cases of violence by bodily force and 9 by other means (7 by instruments, 1 by a sharp object and 1 by a corrosive substance).
+In the former, female victims prevailed (53.4%), with a higher risk at the age of six years (violence coefficient of 12.2 per 1,000).
 The most frequent aggressor was the father (48.8%) and alcoholism was present in (64.0%) of the cases.
-Instrument violence was practiced through brace (42.9%), wire (28.6%), iron (14.3%), and kitchen instrument (14.3%), with female victims (85.7%), in the age group of twelve years (33.3%), with the father (71.4%) and the mother (28.6%) the only abusers with alcoholism present in 57.1% of these situations.
-The victim of violence by the sharp object was a male, 13 years old and the aggressor, unknown, was 15 to 19 years old.
-Violence by corrosive substance was victimized by a 13-year-old male adolescent, whose aggressor was the father, and alcoholism was the present situation.
+Violence by instruments was practiced through strapping (42.9%), wire (28.6%), iron (14.3%) and kitchen instrument (14.3%), with female victims (85.7%), in the age group of twelve years (33.3%), with the father (71.4%) and the mother (28.6%) being the only abusers with alcoholism present in 57.1% of these situations.
+The victim of sharp violence was male, 13 years old, and the aggressor, unknown, was 15 to 19 years old.
+The victim of violence by corrosive substance was a 13 year old male adolescent, whose aggressor was the father, and alcoholism was the present situation.

-In the years 2006 and 2007, a survey of emergency care of injuries caused by child violence (0 to 10 years of age) was conducted through the Violence and Accident Surveillance System (VIVA) of the Ministry of Health, for 30 consecutive days in the Federal District and in 34 Brazilian cities.
-Of the 518 children who attended, male victims (60.6%), aged 5 to 9 years (52.1%), and blacks (71.2%) prevailed.
-The aggressions occurred in the victim's home (55%), with cut/puncture injury (34.2%) and evolution to high (68.7%).
-The most common violence was physical aggression (67.4%), involving beating, sharp objects, and firearms.
-Most of the abusers were male (48.1%) and the victim's relatives were involved in 46.8% of the cases.
+In 2006 and 2007, a survey of emergency care of injuries caused by childhood violence (0 to 10 years old) was carried out through the Violence and Accidents Surveillance System (VIVA) of the Ministry of Health, during 30 consecutive days in the Federal District and in 34 Brazilian cities.
+Of the 518 children attended, there was a prevalence of male victims (60.6%), aged 5 to 9 years old (52.1%) and black (71.2%).
+There was a prevalence of aggressions that occurred in the victim's home (55%), with cut/puncture injury (34.2%) and evolution to discharge (68.7%).
+The most common violence was physical aggression (67.4%), involving beating, sharp objects and firearm.
+Most abusers were male (48.1%) and the victim's family members were involved in 46.8% of the cases.
 (MASCARENHAS, et al. 2010).